nipun24/waste-classification/README.md

 # 📌 About

 Designing a Convolutional neural network that will be a fully capable of classifying images as either organic or recyclable.
+Just download he dataset from kaggle.

 # 📁 Files